 These are home building contracts that costs above $20,000.
 These contracts require you to have insurance, an understanding of the Consumer Building Guide, and a clause dedicated for dealing with contract variations.

-As a contractor, you can file a request of extension of time address to your head contractor.
+As a contractor, you can file a request for extension of time addressed to your head contractor.
 You must submit to the one responsible for contract administration, and let the builder and client decide.

 If your reason is deemed valid, you can proceed with claiming the extended time period to make up for delays.